 We shared some carefully-chosen routes for your Mindful Pub Crawl around the City of London.
 Today we’re tracking north-east in our search for the best places to #DrinkMindful – to Dalston and Stoke Newington.
 Check out these 4 suggested trails to help you maximise your mindful merriment.

-— Don’t forget to sign up and get our FREE Mindful Pub Crawl kit full of drinks suggestions, games and more to make sure your crawl goes swimmingly —
+— Don’t forget to sign up and get your Mindful Pub Crawl kit full of drinks suggestions, games and more to make sure your crawl goes swimmingly —

 And a quick reminder: each venue’s Club Soda Score is given in brackets- hit up the high-scorers for the best mindful selection, and leave a review on the Club Soda Guide.

 Dalston may be better known for its trendy bars, but it’s also got some excellent pubs as well.
 Here are four good ones to visit on your crawl.

 Start from the Fox Craft Beer House on Kingsland Road near Haggerston station (4/5).
 Both non-alcoholic and low alcohol beer on offer here!
 Turn to St Peter’s Way, walk past De Beauviour Square, turning right to Culford Road.
 You’ll soon get to Scolt Head, a lovely local pub, with Bitburger Drive 0% beer on the menu (3/5).

 Continue on Culford Road until Balls Pond Road – on the corner is the Duke of Wellington (4/5).
 Have another non-alcoholic beer, or try something from the good range of soft drinks.
 Turn right to Balls Pond Road, carry on to Dalston Lane, which turns left after a while.
 And where Dalston Lane takes a right turn, you can pop into the award winning Three Compasses (4/5).
 Time for one more low or no alcohol beer!

 Nearest stations: Haggerston, Dalston Junction, Dalston Kingsland